-Ohio law requires that homeowners insure their houses for a minimum of their mortgage amount.
-If you own your home, the law does not require that you insure it; however, it is a good idea to do so.
-With data from the Insurance Information Institute, we can see that Ohio has a homeownership rate of 67.3%, putting the state slightly above the national average of 64.8%.
-In 2017 (the most recent date of aggregate data), the average annual cost of homeowner insurance in Ohio was $862, putting Ohio homeowners well below the national average price of $1,211 for that same year.
+If you own your home, Ohio law does not require that you insure it; however, your mortgage banker may do so and it is a good idea to have home insurance Ohio.
+Ohio has a homeownership rate of 68.2%, putting the state slightly above the national average of 64.8%.
+In 2020, the average home insurance cost Ohio was $872, putting Ohio homeowners well below the national average price of $1,477 for that same year.
 You can see more in-depth information at the Ohio department of insurance.

-When looking for the best Ohio homeowners insurance companies, consider the various environmental factors that can damage your home.
+When looking for the best homeowners insurance Ohio, consider the various environmental factors that can damage your home.
 Everything from windstorms to tornadoes can be covered with the right homeowners insurance policy.
 Beyond that, it’s essential to assess potential insurers based on how they rank with trusted third-party evaluators such as J.D.
-Power, the Better Business Bureau and AM Best.
-To see which companies scored best nationwide, read our article on the best homeowners insurance in the U.S.
+Power and AM Best.

 Average homeowners insurance cost in Ohio

 How much is homeowners insurance in Ohio?
 The average homeowners insurance Ohio is $872, well below the national average of $1,477.
 Here is the breakdown of our chosen providers:

 - Farmers: $79 monthly or $949 annually

 - Buckeye Insurance Group: $35 monthly or $419 annually

 - State Farm: $83 monthly or $991 annually